inalone/rofi-vpn/README.md

 # Rofi VPN menu

+## This fork
+This fork removed the strange font setting within the script, as well as looking for connection of type 'Wireguard' instead of 'vpn'.

 ## Table of Contents
 * [`Description`](#description): Generic description of this script.
 * [`Requirements`](#requirements): Requirements / dependencies.